Bookingjini-Labs/bookingjini-icons/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: New Issue
-about: Suggest a new feature
+about: Please mention title of what you want to improve.
 title: ''
 labels: ''
 assignees: ''